Therapeutic Use and Rationale

 Drug Classes, General Mechanisms of Action, and Contraindications

 There are two general functional classes of vasoconstrictors based on their mechanism of action.
 The first class is sympathomimetic drugs that have alpha-adrenoceptor agonist (alpha-agonist) properties.
 Although many sympathomimetics possess other mechanisms that contribute to their pressor effects (e.g., beta-adrenoceptor agonist activity), a common property of several of these drugs is that they bind to alpha-adrenoceptors on vascular smooth muscle, promoting smooth muscle contraction.
 Non-sympathomimetics represent a second class of vasoconstrictor drugs.
 These drugs produce vascular smooth muscle contraction by binding to non-adrenergic receptors.
 For example, vasopressin is a powerful vasoconstrictor that binds to non-adrenergic receptors.

-Although vasoconstrictor drugs can effectively increase arterial pressure, their vasoconstrictor actions may have adverse effects on some patients.
+Although vasoconstrictor drugs can effectively increase arterial pressure, their vasoconstrictor actions may adversely affect some patients.
 For example, alpha-agonists produce systemic vasoconstriction, which increases the work and oxygen requirements of the heart.
 If the coronary circulation is impaired, as in patients with coronary artery disease, the resulting decrease in myocardial oxygen supply/demand ratio can precipitate angina.
 Likewise, vasopressin can produce a powerful vasoconstrictor response, and therefore should be administered cautiously to patients with coronary artery disease because it constricts coronary arteries (reducing oxygen delivery) while simultaneously increasing myocardial oxygen demand by increasing arterial pressure.

 Click on the drug classes for more details: